IBM/data-governance-mask-sensitive-data/README.md

 #### 2.3 Create an OpenShift cluster to deploy applications

->Note: Skip this section if you are using a Cloud Pak For Data as a self managed software, the same cluster can be used for application deployment.
+>Note: If you are using a Cloud Pak For Data as a self managed software, the same cluster can be used for application deployment.
->

 Go to this [link](https://cloud.ibm.com/kubernetes/catalog/create?platformType=openshift) to create an instance of OpenShift cluster.

 Make a note of the `Ingress Subdomain URL`: